james-knott-iw/spring-boot-psql-in-docker/README.md

 - There is also an Open API Schema using Swagger UI.
 Once the API is running can be accessed at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

-### Access Pgadmin Dashboard
+### Access pgAdmin Dashboard
-The Pgadmin dashboard is available at [http://localhost:5050](http://localhost:5050).
+The pgAdmin dashboard is available at [http://localhost:5050](http://localhost:5050).
 The first time accessing the dashboard you will have to login.

 - Your email address will be whatever you defined in the [pgadmin](#pgadmin) service environment variable `PGADMIN_DEFAULT_EMAIL`.
 - Your password will be whatever you defined in the [pgadmin](#pgadmin) service environment variable `PGADMIN_DEFAULT_PASSWORD`.